Contents

 3 Model results

 We present in this section the objective results of the various models on tasks from the Language Model Evaluation Harness.
 These results were computed using the TextSynth API so that they can be fully reproduced (patch: lm_evaluation_harness_textsynth.tar.gz).
-You can compare them with other results independently obtained by EleutherAI.

 Zero-shot performance:

-Model LAMBADA (acc) Winogrande (acc) Hellaswag (acc_norm) PIQA (acc) COQA (f1) Average ↑
+Model LAMBADA (acc) Hellaswag (acc_norm) Winogrande (acc) PIQA (acc) COQA (f1) Average ↑

 Note that these models have been trained with data which contains possible test set contamination.
 So not all these results might reflect the actual model performance.